Anxiety Disorders and Anxiety Attacks

 Recognizing the Signs and Symptoms and Getting Help

-Anxiety is the body’s natural response to danger, an automatic alarm that goes off when you feel threatened, under pressure, or are facing a stressful situation.
+Anxiety is a normal reaction to danger, the body’s automatic fight-or-flight response that is triggered when you feel threatened, under pressure, or are facing a stressful situation.

-In moderation, anxiety isn’t always a bad thing.
-In fact, anxiety can help you stay alert and focused, spur you to action, and motivate you to solve problems.
-But when anxiety is constant or overwhelming—when it interferes with your relationships and activities—that’s when you’ve crossed the line from normal anxiety into the territory of anxiety disorders.
+In moderation, anxiety isn’t necessarily a bad thing.
+It can help you to stay alert and focused, spur you to action, and motivate you to solve problems.
+But when anxiety is constant or overwhelming—when it interferes with your relationships and daily activities—you’ve likely crossed the line from normal anxiety into the territory of an anxiety disorder.

 If you identify with any of the following 7 signs and symptoms, and they just won’t go away, you may be suffering from an anxiety disorder:

 - Are you constantly tense, worried, or on edge?

 - Does your anxiety interfere with your work, school, or family responsibilities?